Key Takeaways

 An ADS is form PTO/SB/14.
 Under the new rules, for those declarations dated on or after 9/16/12, this document is generally mandatory.
 This document can be easily filled out online, as all pedigree information can be auto-loaded, eliminating manual error when submitting to the USPTO.
 Be sure to proofread the information before submitting it.
 However, if you notice an error after you’ve submitted, you can immediately begin the process of editing the submission and re-submitting to the USPTO online.

-If you need help with declaring a utility or design patent application, you can post your legal need on UpCounsel’s marketplace.
+If you need help with declaration for utility or design patent application, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.